-The Jets allowed 47 sacks on the year, seventh most in the league.
+- Offensive Lineman: The Jets allowed 47 sacks on the year, seventh most in the league.
 The offensive line needs big upgrades at both guard spots and center.

-On draft day, New York end up selecting USC quarterback Sam Darnold with the third overall pick.
+On draft day, New York ended up selecting USC quarterback Sam Darnold with the third overall pick.
 Darnold posses the field general mentality that franchises crave, but his high amount of turnovers were cause for concern.

 The Jets also notably drafted Fort Hays State defensive tackle Nathan Shepherd in the third round.
 Shepherd has the ideal body for a 3-4 defensive lineman, but he will be 25 when the season starts and has only played against Division II competition.

-What To Expect
+What to Expect

 Given the roster changes to this team, the Jets look to be on the right track to get back in the win column.
 I just don't know if it will be this year.

 By signing Isaiah Crowell and Thomas Rawls to pair with Bilal Powell, the Jets have a plethora of capable running backs.
-Even though the team signed Clive Walford and Bucky Hodges, both have been disappointing so far.
-If Jordan Leggett is able to comeback healthy from his knee injury, he could be the team's starting tight end.
-Robby Anderson and Jermaine Kearse are a nice wide receiver tandem and by adding Terrelle Pryor and Andre Roberts, the corps has enough talent to keep opposing defenses busy.
+Even though the team signed Clive Walford, he has been seen as a disappointment so far.
+If Jordan Leggett is able to come back healthy from his knee injury, he could be the team's starting tight end.
+Robby Anderson and Jermaine Kearse are a nice wide receiver tandem, and by adding Terrelle Pryor and Andre Roberts, the corps has enough talent to keep opposing defenses busy.

-Defensively the team should remain solid.
+Defensively, the team should remain solid.
 Nathan Shepherd may not be the force Muhammad Wilkerson was, but he's a determined player who will be a nice complement to Leonard Williams.
 Losing Demario Davis to free agency hurts, but Avery Williamson, Courtney Upshaw, and Kevin Minter should more than make up for his production.

 Best Record They Can Hope For: 8-8